 The tragedy in Las Vegas is beyond compare.
 One of the most secure cities, a place where people gathered to have a good time and celebrate at the Route 91 Harvest Music Festival.
 Fans were there doing what most people do in town, relaxing, spending time with friends and strangers – listening to great music, and enjoying the desert night air with 22,000 others.

 The stories of heroism, humanity, compassion, coming to the aid of others, sacrifice to protect family, friends, and strangers – first responders, veterans, and caring people helping the crowd get out of the line of fire.
 This is where the best of humanity comes to the forefront.
 This is where Love shows up.
 Love – the greatest of all, the trophy at the end, the best outcome to a tragedy.
 Love – it’s what Jesus said to do, to be, to focus on, to live.
 The devil rained down in Vegas, God’s Love prevailed.

 Our prayers go out to the families and friends of those lost, to the healing of those still fighting, and comfort for those who will be recovering for years to come from this traumatic event.
-Like my tattoo – the memory will always be there, a date that is burned just under the skin – May God show you His Love through all of this and cover the tragedy with His Grace, in Jesus’ Name, Amen.
+Like my tattoo – the memory will always be there, an image burned just under the skin – May God show you His Love through all of this and cover the tragedy with His Grace, in Jesus’ Name, Amen.

 From the Route 91 Harvest website:

 “While we try and move forward, we will never forget this day.